StrangeDS/ViewFinderRe/README.md

 Interact with other smaller mechanics and ensure extensibility.
 - Action (A):
 Capture the photo2D's image after all operations are complete, not before any operation, due to constraints imposed by the [Filter](#filter) effects.
-The view frustum can only use simple collision for overlap detection; other objects prioritize simple collision as well.
+The view frustum can only use simple collision for overlap detection; other objects prioritize complex collision as well.
 Utilize the Helper component for process control and as a method for custom logic extension.
 Generate the `Photo2D` (the held photo) and the `Photo3D` (the entity managing the photo's contents).
 - Result (R):